cibgraphics/project-starter/README.md

 ### 2 - Working with the Files

 All your edits should be done in the `app` folder.
 Please do NOT edit anything in the `build` folder.
-Grunt will build these files for you every time there is a change in the `app` folder.
+Gulp will build these files for you every time there is a change in the `app` folder.

 #### Working with Pug